 Big Data Lake Architecture

-The cloud data lake is a centralized data store (typically referred to as object storage) which allows for highly scalable data storing capabilities, and high availability for quick access by cloud computing servers or other applications.
-Commonly a data lake is setup with layers of object stores: ones that are the source of truth for gathering all ingested files, raw data that can be used for DR (Disaster Recovery); and another that is optimized for analytics and other downstream processes.
+The cloud data lake is a centralized data store (typically referred to as object storage) that allows for highly scalable data storing capabilities, and high availability for quick access by cloud computing servers or other applications.
+Commonly a data lake is set up with layers of object stores: ones that are the source of truth for gathering all ingested files, raw data that can be used for DR (Disaster Recovery); and another that is optimized for analytics and other downstream processes.

 In order to fully realize the cost advantages of a cloud data lake, the big data workflow needs to be architected to take advantage of the separation of compute and storage.
 However, the challenge is having a system that can help different big data workloads autoscale according to the nature of their workloads (whether bursty or steady stream).